SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 ### Task

-A new task `escapeNonAsciiCharacters` should be added which receives the source encoding and a pattern to glob files within the workspace.
+A task `escapeNonAsciiCharacters` should be added which receives the source encoding and a pattern to glob files within the workspace.
 It uses the `nonAsciiEscaper.getEncodingFromAlias` function to map the source encoding (based on the project configuration values) to a valid encoding for the processor.

 ### Types

-The task operates on `*.properties` files using the processor.
-The task should run first (before `replaceCopyright`) for all types.

-This ensures that the properties files can always be consumed independent of the source encoding.
-Each build output should contain the escaped properties files.

-The new standard task should automatically be integrated into the build process and the underlaying processor can be reused by the `ui5-server`.
+Both `application` and `library` types should be enhanced.

+The formatters should take the [configuration](#Configuration) into account and apply the default.

+The builders should execute the `escapeNonAsciiCharacters` task as the very first task and pass the propertiesFileSourceEncoding from the project configuration.
+The pattern should include all properties files (`/**/*.properties`).

 ### Server